Crunch-io/webdocs/crunch/crunch_contact-support.md

 ### Requesting a Feature

-If there are features you'd like to see added to Crunch.io, let us know at [support@crunch.io](mailto:support@crunch.io).
+If there are features you'd like to see added to Crunch, let us know at [support@crunch.io](mailto:support@crunch.io).
 We're always eager to learn how we can help you get things done better.

 ### Reporting a Bug